dbenamy/sys-arch/README.md

 bg work:
 - name: redis
-- name: bg worker
+- name: worker
   connectsTo:
   # a connection can be a 2 item list where the 2nd item is the reason for the connection
-  - [redis, to pop work from a queue]
+  - [redis, pops work from a queue]
-- name: bg scheduler
+- name: scheduler
   connectsTo:
-  - [redis, to enueue periodic work]
+  - [redis, enqueues periodic work]

 `;
 window.onload = function() {